Origin: Spesyde (Scotland)

 Type: Single Malt Scotch Whisky

-Ageing barrel: Ex-Bourbon hogshead, finished in ex-Sherry Oloroso first fill
+Ageing cask: Ex-Bourbon hogshead, finished in ex-Sherry Oloroso first fill

 Added coloring: No